Cat decor can be difficult, but if done right, it can be classy

 From Ikea Hackers, we have this clever littler box hidden in a cabinet.
 That will help keep the smell in too!

-From Apartment Therapy, there is a unique idea of punching a cat door in a closet and storing it out of site.
+From Apartment Therapy, there is a unique idea of punching a cat door in a closet and storing it out of sight.
 This might be a better idea for a lesser used closet...you don't want those scents on your clothing!!
 One of my friends has something like this for the cat to go use the litterbox in her basement.

 I have also seen litter boxes hidden in fake plants and in side tables!
 Tell me- where do you hide one?
 Which room is best?